lukearmstrong/lukearmstrong.co.uk/_posts/2012-11-18-captcha-only-make-your-users-do-it-once.markdown

 ---

 The other day I noticed a couple of links on a Wikipedia page were broken.
+So I thought I would edit the page to fix the links, should only take a minute - or so I thought.

-When I went to edit the page, there was a warning recommending I create an account.
+When I went to edit the page there was a warning recommending I create an account.

 > You are not currently logged in.
 If you save any edits, your IP address will be recorded publicly in this page's edit history.
 If you create an account, you can conceal your IP address and be provided with many other benefits.
 Messages sent to your IP can be viewed on your talk page.

-So I went to create an account.
+So I decided to create an account.
 It recommended I choose a username that identifies me personally, so I chose _lukearmstrong_ as my username.
 I completed the CAPTCHA, filled out the form, and hit submit...

 > Login error
 > Username entered already in use.
 Please choose a different name.